Army vs. Miami (OH) NCAA Football Odds, Plays and Insights | September 25, 2021

 Army Stats and Trends

-- Army has one win against the spread in three games this year.
+- So far this season Army has one win against the spread.

-- This season, the Black Knights are winless against the spread when entering a game as a favorite of 8.5 points or more.
+- The Black Knights have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

-- Army's games this year have gone over the total in three out of three opportunities.
+- Army's games this year have hit the over on all three set point totals.

-- Army is 1-2 against the spread and 3-0 overall this season when the team records more than 29 points.
+- Army is 1-2 against the spread and 3-0 overall in games when it puts up more than 29 points.

-- In games that Army piles up over 348.3 yards, the team is 1-2 against the spread and 3-0 overall.
+- Army is 1-2 against the spread and 3-0 overall when the team churns out more than 348.3 yards.

-- The Black Knights have one giveaway this season, while the RedHawks have three takeaways .

 - Find the latest spread and moneyline odds for Army at SISportsbook.